CyberIngeniero/projectify/README.md

 Proyectify is a command-line tool that generates and sets up a Python project structure with all necessary configurations, including a virtual environment, IDE setup, Git integration, and documentation generation with MkDocs.

-## Features
+## ✅ Features

 - Creation of the basic project structure with predefined folders.
+- Creation of virtual environments with the specified Python version using  `uv` .
-- Configuration of base files such as pyproject.toml, .gitignore, Makefile, etc.
+- Configuration of base files such as pyproject.toml, .gitignore, Makefile, Dockerfile, etc.
 - Creation of a virtual environment with the specified Python version.
 - Initialization of a Git repository.
-- Installation of necessary packages such as ruff, pre-commit, mkdocs, mkdocstrings.
+- Installation of necessary packages such as ruff, pre-commit, mkdocs, mkdocstrings, pytest.
 - Setup for popular IDEs (VScode, Pycharm).
-- Automatic documentation generation for modules.
+- Automatic documentation generation for modules using  `mkdocs`  and  `mkdocstrings`.
+- Automatic configuration for Testing with Pytest.

-## Prerequisites
+## 📦 Requirements

 - Python 3.8 or higher.
 - In macOS, DevsTools must be installed.

-## Usage
+## 🚀 Quick Start

-### Running the package
+### ☁️ Instalation

 To run the package and set up your project, use the following command: